NTTLimitedRD/jab/README.md

 give you information on the OWASP REST best-practice guide, for example:

 * Putting passwords in URLs as parameters
-* Putting API keys in query parameters instead of
+* Putting API keys in query parameters instead of in POST payloads

 ![](http://i.giphy.com/nVYjOCNUrAeJi.gif)